Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

 This silver jade plant also known as Blue Bird Jade and Silver Dollar plant is not a Crassula ovata.
 It is a Crassula arborescens.
-It is a light blue and in the sun all day each leaf becomes edged with red.
+It is a light blue and with sun all day, each leaf becomes edged with red.
 The leaves are thick and hold lots of water.
-They have a very thin layer of a powder like covering that comes off when wiped or touched.
+They have a very thin layer of a powder covering that comes off when wiped or touched.

-Care of Jade Plants for Beginners
+Jade Plant Care for Beginners

-Use a cutting of a jade plant for the kids as a first plant to grow.
+If you are new to jade plant care, use a cutting of a jade plant for the kids as a first plant to grow.
 If you are in a freeze-free climate, it can be used as a landscape accent or put in a pot in a sunny outdoor spot.
 If you live in the colder snowy climes, it will happily be an indoor plant with plenty of direct sun.